 How to use the auto loan payment calculator?

 To use our car loan calculator, start by filling in the field Price of the car.
 It should be the final price of the car you want to buy.
-Then provide an annual interest rate (if you don't know how to calculate annual interest use our APY calculator.)

 In the next step, choose the payback period (loan term).
-It could be expressed in years and months, however it is usually a multiple of a year.
+It could be expressed in years and months.
+However, it is usually a multiple of a year.

 And that is it!
 The result of the calculation will appear immediately in the field monthly payment.
 This is the amount you will have to pay every month to repay your debt.

 Do you think that the estimated monthly installments are too high?
-Or maybe, you believe you can afford to pay higher installments?
+Or maybe you believe you can afford to pay higher installments?
 Try to change some values in our calculator.
 For example, lengthening the loan term will result in lower monthly payments.
-Similarly, a lower interest rate leads to the lower installments.
+Similarly, a lower interest rate leads to lower installments.
 However, you need to remember that the interest rate depends mainly on the lender's offer.